Kristina01111000/WordPressTheme/README.md

 	-> he uses inmotion web hosting
 		- auto updates work now
 			- not peepso or any of the its plugins
+				- need to check it for updates every few days, it updates often
 			- or wordpress itself -> probably keep this way